SpektraSystems/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 4: Assign the service principal access to Key Vault

-In this task, you assign the service principal you created above to a reader role on your resource group and add an access policy to Key Vault to allow it to view secrets stored there.
+In this task, you assign the service principal a reader role on your resource group and add an access policy to Key Vault to allow it to view secrets stored there.

 1. Enter the following command at the Cloud Shell prompt, by replacing `<your-subscription-id>` with the value you copied above and `<your-resource-group-name>` with the name of your **hands-on-lab-SUFFIX** resource group, and then press **Enter** to run the command: